Information on Personal Data Processing

 LinkedIn uses advertising cookies, which you can change here: Ads unsubscribe

 Dôvera operates a mobile application for its policyholders.
-It is available on mobile devices with iOS and Android operating systems.
+It is available on mobile devices with iOS, Android and HarmonyOS (Huawei) operating systems.
 You can find the text of this information on personal data processing in the mobile application.
 The personal data processed in the mobile application is fully subject to the purposes of personal data processing set out above in this section.
-A similar situation applies to the legal bases for processing and data subject rights.
+A similar situation applies to the legal bases for processing and data subject rights

 - Our legitimate interest is personal data processing as part of processing:

 - voice recordings,